Evaluating the ROI of Moving to a Decision Engine for Risk Management

 ROI Breakdown

-The ROI is a critical indicator of the viability of the transition:
+The ROI is the key measure for the transition:

 • Monthly Savings: $5,366.67